Contrastive Multiple Correspondence Analysis (cMCA): Using Contrastive Learning to Identify Latent Subgroups in Political Parties: Application

-The ESS 2018 analysis emphasizes an important component of cMCA---that is, the selection of the background group is highly influential in deriving either meaningful \textit{or} meaningless results.
-While this is intuitive, given the basic conceit of contrastive learning methods, it is very important to consider when using cMCA: if the selected target and background groups are highly similar, cMCA may not be able to capture any informative patterns, as illustrated by the results in \autoref{fig:esscmcaconlab} and \autoref{fig:esscmcalabcon}.
-Nevertheless, this ``uninformative'' situation can actually be informative when examined from a different perspective---researchers can apply the contrastive learning method to any two groups to examine their level of similarity.
-From this perspective, the results of \autoref{fig:esscmcaconlab} and \autoref{fig:esscmcalabcon} actually validate previous findings about the wave of ideological convergence between the two major parties in British politics.
+The results of \autoref{fig:ess2018cmca_1} and \autoref{fig:ess2018cmca_2} demonstrate that although the derived variation from traditional scaling does not align with the boundaries between predefined groups (i.e., partisans), cMCA finds clear trends within those predefined groups.
+The results demonstrate the intrinsic differences in how traditional scaling and cMCA treat data, which lead to their divergent analytical outcomes.
+In addition, the ESS-UK 2018 analysis emphasizes an important component of cMCA---that is, the selection of the background group is highly influential in deriving results.
+Given that the basic concept of contrastive learning methods is to explore variation that is significant in the target group but insignificant in the background group, it is intuitive to see that the derived cPCs highly depend on one's selection.
+Consequently, one can imagine that if the selected target and background groups are highly similar, cMCA may not capture differences between two groups given the high level of similarity.
+Nevertheless, such ``failure'' can be also informative to know two groups' similarities.
+Thus, researchers can apply the contrastive learning method to any two groups to examine their level of similarity or dissimilarity.